StephanTheisgen/splean/eval/README.md

 make run_quick_test
 ~~~

 to run the test.
-Output will not be verbose and results will be piped to the console.
+The output will not be verbose and results will be piped to the console.

 ### How to create and run only a part of the evaluation